Fundamentals of Construction Law

 All about the course

-This course is studied part-time by distance learning.
-Admission onto the course is in September.
+This course is available part-time delivered by distance learning.
+Course admission is in September.

 DISTANCE LEARNING STUDY: